Protecting Your Transom

 What people tend to forget is that trailer tires simply don't last as

 long as automobile counterparts.
-The reason behind this is because they
+The reason behind this is

 generally are smaller in diameter.
 So they are turning much